MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Methodology

+where $p(\tau_t|\phi=k)$ tells how well the current trajectory agrees with the utility of objective $k$.
+Based on priority factor $w_k$, together with the strategy of running different exploration policies in different groups of workers, the overall changes being made to the global actor parameters $\theta$ are likely to be less correlated and more objective-specific in time, which means our model can make wide exploration and achieve a balance between multiple objectives with a global overview.

-In this section, we will view our model from mathematical perspective and provide sound properties of MoTiAC.
-Firstly, we show that if we attach the weights of \emph{Reward Combination} to the gradients in \emph{Reward Partition}, the result of parameters updating should be identical on average.
-Secondly, we prove that with the specially designed agent's prior (in Eqn.~\eqref{eq:phi}), our model will converge to Pareto optimality.
+In addition, we present some analysis for the two reward aggregation methods in terms of parameters update and value function approximation.
+If we attach the weights of \emph{Reward Combination} to the gradients in \emph{Reward Partition}, the parameters updating strategy should be identical on average.
+For \emph{Reward Combination}, global shared actor parameters $\theta$ is updated by

-\textbf{Gradient Analysis.} For \emph{Reward Combination}, we have mentioned that rewards of different objectives are linearly aggregated by weight $\{w_k\}$.
-Like Eqn.~\eqref{eq:sgdv}, by applying standard SGD (Eqn.~\eqref{eq:sgd}), the parameter $\theta$ is updated,

-while in \emph{Reward Partition}, each group of local networks update gradients w.r.t their own objectives.
-If the updating manner follows the same weights, we can easily aggregate Eqn.~\eqref{eq:sgd2}.
-Then, the expectation of gradient is given by,